octopus-platform/bjoern/docs/source/installation.rst

   version.
 You can download the correct version
   `here <http://orientdb.com/download.php?email=unknown@unknown.com&file=orientdb-community-2.1.5.tar.gz>`_ .

+- **Bjoern-shell [Optional. ]** The bjoern-shell is a convenient tool to query the database contents and develop new query-primitives (so-called steps) that can be re-used in subsequent queries.

 **A dependency tarball** You can download a tarball that bundles all dependencies
 `here <http://user.informatik.uni-goettingen.de/~fyamagu/bjoern-radare/jars.tar.gz>`_ .